 TurboTax offers numerous digital options to file your taxes.
-There are four plans: the Free Edition, Deluxe, Premier and Self-Employed.
+There are three plans: Do-It-Yourself (DIY), Live Assisted and Live Full Service.
 Each plan comes with a focus on user customization by using an interview-style approach.
-It asks simple questions about your life – career, dependents, charitable contributions – to figure out what information is needed and to help you get every deduction and credit you can get.
+It asks simple questions about your life – career, dependents, charitable contributions – to figure out what information is needed and to help you get every tax deduction and credit you can get.
 There’s also step-by-step guidance to ensure that you understand every part of the process.

 All TurboTax options allow you to easily import necessary documents.
 For example, you can take a picture of your W-2 to automatically import that information into the appropriate forms.
 It’s also easy to import your tax return from last year, even if you used a different filing service last year.
 And before you submit your tax return, you can run CompleteCheck, which ensures that your return is accurate and complete.
 Along with 24/7 support from both TurboTax professionals and the general TurboTax community, you’re able to file your taxes quickly and efficiently.

 The plans also come with a maximum refund guarantee.
 If you get a larger refund from another tax preparer, you’re entitled to a refund of your purchase from TurboTax.
-(Customers filing with the free option would receive $14.99.)
 TurboTax also guarantees that all calculations are accurate.
 If there’s an error, TurboTax will pay the penalty and interest fees.

 As with all the digital filing options from TurboTax, you can import last year’s tax return into this year’s to help you save time.
 Import is also available if you used a different filing service last year.
 You also get automatic import of W-2 and 1099 information.

 Outside of the standard Form 1040, TurboTax’s Free Edition allows you to file the following:

 - Form 1095-A (health insurance marketplace statement)